Girne / Kyrenia

 There may also be some rent-boys around.

-*In Lefkosa; Kugulu park, the neighborhood of the old
+Lefkosa Kugulu Park - The neighborhood of the old

 city walls, and the street between Lefkosa Turkish High